globalbrain/nuxt-i18n/README.md

 ## Contribution

-We're really excited that you are interested in contributing.
+We are really excited that you are interested in contributing.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ### Code style guide